cyberbotics/competition-template/ORGANIZER.md

 If you want to remove your benchmark from webots.cloud:

-1. In the file [webots.yml](../../edit/main/webots.yml) set the "publish" field to false
+1. In the file [webots.yml](../../edit/main/webots.yml) set the "publish" field to false or delete completely this repo.
-2. On webots.cloud, look for your benchmark and click on the synchronization icon in the "Updated" column
+2. On webots.cloud, look for your benchmark and click on the synchronization icon in the "Updated" column.
 3. After a moment there should be message confirming that the benchmark was deleted from the database.